bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL is a language that allows us to interact with Databases.
+A Relational Database can be written in SQL and you can use a GUI like SqliteStudio to run them.
+A relational Database stores data tables that can interact with one another.

 2. Why do tables need a `primary key`?
+Because we have to have a unique identifier for each table in order to reference it.

 3. What is the name given to a table column that references the primary key on another table.
+Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.
+A third table that connects them

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.